mackelec/SolarUte/CAN Boards/CANio-18/readme.md

 I decided to use a DB25 connector because I was aiming this module to be low cost and to use a IP66 connector would have cost more than the module itself.
 The DB25 is a reliable connector, contacts good for one amp, and will handle a certain amount of enviromental abuse.
 I'll either be using this module inside the Cabin or I'll use grommiting to weather-seal.

 ![Pinout](https://github.com/mackelec/SolarUte/blob/master/CAN%20Boards/CANio-18/CANio-18%20DB25%20pinout.PNG)

+#### Assembly

+Very few through hole parts need to be loaded.
+*  J1 and J2 are already bridged for the analogue ports to be all set to 0 -12v range.
+PCB bridge track (solder side) would need to be cut to use the jummper.
+*  Capacitor C22, 470uf, could be omitted as it is in parallel with 5 x 22uF ceramic capacitors.